o3de/o3de.org/content/docs/user-guide/scripting/lua/debugging-scripts.md

 -- [Error] Error on argument 0: Detected a negative value: -5
 ```

-## Displaying a Warning When User Attention Is Required {#lua-scripting-ces-displaying-a-warning}
+## Displaying a Warning When User Attention Is Required

 A script condition can occur that does not adversely affect the execution of the script but might be useful for the user to know about\.
 The `Debug.Warning()` function uses arguments similar to those of the `Error` and `Assert` functions but just displays an orange warning message in the console\.
 It does not halt execution\.